 The cults often like to show the following verse to a Christian to prove that Jesus was a man,

 Many Christians have struggled with this verse because they know that Jesus was God.
-What we must remember is that Jesus was both man and God.
-Listen to Romans 1:1,
+The verse seems to teach that Jesus was only a man, but we know Jesus was both man and God.
+Listen to Romans 1:1-4,

 Notice the passage says Jesus was “born according to the flesh.”
-Each of us who is alive today has a mother and is made of human flesh and blood.
+That is, He became a man with flesh and blood (Hebrews 2:14).
 This passage also says that Jesus was the “Son of God.”
 This expression simply means Jesus was God.
-Listen to John 10:31-36.
+John 10:31-36 states . . .

-Jesus HAD to be both man and God.
-Jesus would not have died a physical death unless He was a man.
-He couldn’t have lived a perfect, sinless life unless He was God.
-He was the perfect lamb of God who by a perfect life and death has taken away our sin.
-He had to be God to be perfect – God cannot sin (Heb.
-4:15).
+Jesus had to be both man and God.
+Jesus would not have died a physical death unless He was a man with flesh and blood.
+He could not have lived a perfect, sinless life unless He was God (Hebrews 4:15).
+He was the perfect, holy Lamb of God who physically died in order to forgive our sins.

 There is a great Old Testament example of what happened to our sins and in a figurative way to Christ on the cross.
 It is found in Leviticus 16:5-28.
 It is about a scapegoat,

 Is this what happened to Christ?
-I believe this scapegoat was a symbol of Jesus.
-Not only were the sins of the world placed on Jesus, but Jesus with our sins was separated from God – God in some sense distanced Himself from the God-man Jesus Christ.
+I believe this scapegoat was a type of Jesus.
+Not only were the sins of the world placed on Jesus, but Jesus, with our sins, was separated from God.
+God the Father in some sense distanced Himself from the God-man Jesus Christ.